Skip to main content

 Storage

 Pylon runs on SQLite or Postgres.
 SQLite is the default — a single file, zero setup, great for local dev and many production workloads (single-node, up to tens of GB).
 Switch to Postgres for horizontal scale, existing Postgres infra, or shared-nothing deployments.
-The schema, policies, functions, and client APIs are identical across both — set PYLON_DB_URL=postgres://... and Pylon uses the Postgres adapter.
+The schema, policies, functions, and client APIs are identical across both — set DATABASE_URL=postgres://... and Pylon uses the Postgres adapter.

 What it’s not